bronifty/obsidian-vault2/Go/Ardan Labs Bill Kennedy.md

 | inc   | 7ac | 7a0  | 11      |
 | count | 11  | 7ac  |         |

+goroutines (more efficient thread call stacks) pass references between functions not as a singular global value, but as temporary addresses which sandbox the transformation before the data is returned to the caller.
+When functions pass the reference down, a temp address is used and the variable data remains on the goroutine's memory address space.
+However, if a function needs to pass the reference back up to an earlier function, the variable data 'escapes' the goroutine stack memory & is placed on the heap as a global reference.

 ### Escape Analysis
 ```Go
 type user struct {